lazantha/lazantha/README.md

-🌱 I’m currently learning Docker and Docker hub
+🌱 I’m currently learning Docker and Docker hub and kubernates
 <!--
 **lazantha/lazantha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.